-The result of the calculation is a list of MixedBehaviorProfile.
+The result of the calculation is returned as a NashComputationResult object.
+The set of equilibria found is reported in NashComputationResult.equilibria; in this case, this is a list of mixed behavior profiles.
 A mixed behavior profile specifies, for each information set, the probability distribution over actions at that information set.
-Indexing a MixedBehaviorProfile by a player gives the probability distributions over each of that player's information sets:
+Indexing a MixedBehaviorProfile by a player gives a MixedBehavior, which specifies probability distributions at each of the player's information sets:

 '''

-In [38]: eqa[0]["Alice"]
+In [38]: eqm = result.equilibria[0]

+In [39]: eqm["Alice"]

-Out[38]: [[Rational(1, 1), Rational(0, 1)], [Rational(1, 3), Rational(2, 3)]]
+Out[39]: [[Rational(1, 1), Rational(0, 1)], [Rational(1, 3), Rational(2, 3)]]

 '''

 In this case, at Alice's first information set, the one at which she has the King, she always raises.
 At her second information set, where she has the Queen, she sometimes bluffs, raising with probability one-third.
-Looking at Bob's strategy,
+The probability distribution at an information set is represented by a MixedAction.
+MixedBehavior.mixed_actions() iterates over these for the player: